nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Our graphical user interface (GUI) consists of several parts, refer to the image below.

 1. **Menu Option**: By clicking the buttons here around the top right, you can exit the app or open the help window.

 2. **Command Input Box**: You may input commands here.

 3. **Result Display Panel**: Results of command execution and error messages are displayed here.

 4. **Person Cards Panel**: Person cards are listed here.
    ![UiTut](images/UiTut.png)

-### Command Popup!
+### Command PopUp!

 ![CommandPopUp](images/commandpopup.png)

-Our Command Suggestion Pop-Up helps you find the command you need with ease.
+Our Command Suggestion PopUp helps you find the command you need with ease.

-When you start typing in the command box and have **at least one** character entered, the pop-up will appear, suggesting possible commands to complete your input.
+When you start typing in the command box and have **at least one** character entered, the PopUp will appear, suggesting possible commands to complete your input.

-Each suggestion includes the correct command format and any required details to use it effectively.
+Each suggestion includes the command name, command format and any required details to use it effectively.

 To scroll through the suggestions:
 * Press `shift + up` or `shift + down` and the **current selection** will be highlighted in **blue**.